 The extent of collateral coverage over the Company's loans and advances to customer depends on the type of customers and the product offered.
-Types of collateral include properties, equipments, vehicles and pledged deposits.
-The Company has put in place policies which determine the types of collaterals for credit risk mitigation.
+Types of collateral include real estate property, equipment, vehicle, pleasure/commercial craft and pledged deposits.
+The Company has put in place policies, which determine the types of acceptable collaterals for credit risk mitigation.

-The relevant policies and processes relating to the use of credit risk mitigation are established and approved by the Board of Directors, in which guidelines and collateral valuation parameters are subject to regular reviews to ensure the effectiveness over credit risk management.
+The relevant policies and procedures relating to the use of credit risk mitigation are established and approved by the Board of Directors, in which guidelines and collateral valuation parameters are subject to regular review to ensure the effectiveness over credit risk management.

-The Company applies safe custodian of collaterals, regular re-valuation and close monitoring.
-In particular, the Company monitors the value of the collateral on a sufficiently frequent basis with respect to the nature of collateral and market practice, and in accordance with internal policy and procedure.
+The Company applies safe custodian of collaterals, regular revaluation and on-going monitoring.
+In particular, the Company monitors the value of collateral on a regular basis with respect to the nature of collateral and market practice, and in accordance with internal policy and procedure.

-Whilst the Company's maximum exposure to credit risk is the carrying value of the assets or, in the case of off-balance sheet instruments, the amount guaranteed, committed, accepted or endorsed, the likely exposure may be lower due to offsetting collaterals, credit guarantees and other actions taken to mitigate the Company's exposure.
+Whilst the Company's maximum exposure to credit risk is determined based on the carrying value of the assets or, in the case of off-balance sheet instruments, the amount guaranteed, committed, accepted or endorsed, the likely exposure may be lower due to offsetting collaterals, credit guarantees and other actions taken to mitigate the Company's exposure.